-Better Together is formed out of a growing public interest in addressing the fragmented nature of local government in St. Louis City and St. Louis County.
+Better Together, a project of the Missouri Council for a Better Economy, was formed out of a growing public interest in addressing the fragmented nature of local government in St. Louis City and St. Louis County.
 Better Together seeks to drive an inclusive, transparent process of developing and assembling valuable information on local governments to provide a basis for informed discussion on how to best move forward.

 Better Together begins a 3 year process of studying six key areas of local government: public finance, economic development, public health, public safety (including municipal courts, police, and fire protection), parks and recreation, and general administration.
 Hundreds of community meetings ranging from one-on-one coffees to town halls and forums are held to understand the experiences of those who rely on and interact with the services provided by St. Louis City and County.